maryamshahjahan/Spotify-clone/README.md

 # Spotify-clone
-Author-My name is Maryam Shahjahan
+This is my first Git Repository.Author- Maryam Shahjahan